Positively Good Productions

 and tribulation.
 The severe testing either breaks

-or purifies one, which is reason enough to
+or purifies us, which is reason enough to

 rejoice and count it all joy...